 Until then, let us, with Simeon and Anna, watch, and wait, and work, and pray, in joyful expectation of a Saviour who will return, not as a child in a manger, but as King of king and Lord of lords.

 To all who were looking forward to the redemption of Jerusalem – ‘The seemingly hopeless exile of her own tribe, the political state of Judaea, the condition-social, moral, and religious-of her own Jerusalem: all kindled in her, as in those who were like-minded, deep, earnest longing for the time of promised “redemption.”‘ (Edersheim)

 2:39 So when Joseph and Mary had performed everything according to the law of the Lord, they returned to Galilee, to their own town of Nazareth.

-This statement that Joseph and Mary returned to the won town of Nazareth is held to be at variance with that of Matthew, which states (Mt 2:14) that they took Jesus to Egypt.
+This statement that ‘when Joseph and Mary had performed everything according to the law of the Lord, they returned to Galilee, to their own town of Nazareth’ is held to be at variance with that of Matthew, which states (Mt 2:14) that they took Jesus to Egypt.
 But there is nothing implausible about the historicity of an intervening journey to Egypt, given that Matthew and Luke each offer independent and highly selective accounts.